andrerpena/react-mde/readme.md

 - **textAreaProps**: Whatever you want to pass to the `textarea` component.
 - **showdownOptions**: An object with whatever options you want to pass to Showdown.
 Please refer to [ShowdownOptions](https://github.com/showdownjs/showdown#valid-options) to a list of available options.
 Notice that tables, for example, are disabled by default in Showdown.
 So, in order to enable tables, you'd pass something like `showdownOptions={{tables: true}}` to `ReactMde`.
+- **visibility**: Determines which sub-components are visible. `visibility` is an object optionally containing these booleans:
+`toolbar`, `textarea`, `preview` and `previewHelp`.
+For example, in order to hide the preview, you can pass `visibility:{{preview:false}}`

 ## Styling

-The following tyles from React-mde should be added: (Both .scss and .css files are available.
+The following styles from React-mde should be added: (Both .scss and .css files are available.
 No need to use sass-loader if you don't want)

 Easiest way: import `react-mde-all.css`: